danvalero/SQLServer/SQL Server Partitioning and Data Compression/readme.md

 You can add new partitions to a table until the 15.000 partitions limits.
 You can also keep just a fixed number of partitions in a sliding windows scenarios where you delete the oldest partition and create a new none for the most recent data

-For this demo, the partition with the oldest data will be deleted and a new one will be created for the most recent data
+For this demo, the partition with the oldest data will be deleted and a new one will be created for the new data that will be added to the table

 1. What is the partition with the oldest data?